 - Turn your radio up and pull windows down and keep moving.

-These tips are the safer alternatives to leaving your children at the closest gas station or asking the whining perpetrators to exit the car and making them chase you as you pretend to drive away.
-Though this was encouraged and surprisingly effective when I was a kid.
+These tips are the safer alternatives to leaving your kids at the closest gas station or asking the whining perpetrators to exit the car and making them chase you as you pretend to drive away.
+Though this was surprisingly effective when I was a kid.

-Your kids will probably ask to go to the bathroom within the first 30 minutes of your garage door closing AFTER you had told them to go to the bathroom before you left.
+Your kids will probably ask to go to the bathroom within the first 30 minutes of your garage door closing.
+That would be after you had told them to go to the bathroom before you left.
 Five times.
-(And they did.)
-They’ll also ask to go on a regular basis from then on.
-Expect it.
-Unfortunately, there is no way around this one.
+(And they supposedly did.)

 I’m pretty sure that kids peeing alongside a road is an illegal activity here in the U.S., but explain to the bladder of a small child that the closest rest area or a gas station is only 80,000 miles away and you’ll be there in no time.

-More useful tips for a smooth family road trip:
+A few more tips for a smooth family road trip:

-- Don’t watch “Wrong Turn”, “Vacancy”, or “The Hills Have Eyes” prior to leaving.
+Don’t watch “Wrong Turn”, “Vacancy”, or “The Hills Have Eyes” prior to leaving.

-- Do not, unless absolutely necessary, break the cardinal rule of family road trips – stop for gas when your kids are asleep.
+Do not, unless absolutely necessary, break the cardinal rule of family road trips – stop for gas when your kids are asleep.
 Crazy things happen.
 All eyes open as you turn the ignition off, everyone is hungry and thirsty, everybody wants to pee and poop, and they all start asking, “Are we there yet?!?”